cristiantg/whisper-utils/README.md

 - *lang_code*: 0 for auto detection.
 You can also explicitally set the code: en, nl, etc. (see Whisper models).
 - *output_folder*: folder for the Whisper output (.txt and .json files will be generated here).
 - *cache_model_folder*: folder in which the Whisper models will be downloaded and stored.
 - *prompts_folder*: folder with the prompts of the audio files.
-By default, .prompt files with the same name as in the audio_folder.
+By default, .prompt files with the same filename as in the audio_folder.
 Write 0 if you do not want to set this value.

 ```